Nonprofit Immersion Program

 In addition to basic contact inforamtion, the online application requires:

-- What skills and experiences do you hope to gain from participating in this program?
-What do you hope to accomplish?
-Please be specific.
+- Please tell us what skills and experiences you hope to gain from participating in the Nonprofit Immersion program.

 - What knowledge, skills, and abilities do you possess that would contribute to the work of a nonprofit agency/ board?